 There was much hype in the WordPress industry when PHP 7 was still in development.
 There are many reports on the web that reported a very impressive performance boost of WordPress when hosted on PHP 7.
 We went ahead and tested these claims to make sure our servers backed our statements.

 You can also test that.
-As you know, Cloudways believes in keeping things simple as always for a cloud bases WordPress hosting platform, this time is no different either.
+As you know, Cloudways believes in keeping things simple as always for a cloud bases WordPress web hosting, this time is no different either.
 You can easily switch your servers from PHP 5.6 to PHP 7 by going to “Server Management” tab, then under “Packages” select “PHP 7“.
 It is a matter of just a few clicks and a couple of minutes.

 If you want to switch back to the older version, again, not an issue.
 You can always switch the version of PHP back to 5.6 whenever it is required.
 Although, upgrading your current servers with live websites to PHP 7 is not recommended until and unless you have gone through the following checklist: